serlo/serlo.org-legacy/packages/public/server/README.md

 - You SHOULD NOT use `private`.
 Use `protected` instead so that one can override stuff in tests.
 - You SHOULD use `protected` for everything that does not need to be `public`.

+## Configuration

+- **Autoreview:**
+  There is a possibility to define taxonomy terms in which each edit shall be automatically reviewed.
+  This is useful when you want for example set up a sandbox area in which all edits shall be automatically online.
+  To archieve this you need to set the configuration variable `autoreview_taxonomy_term_ids` to the list of those taxonomy term ids.